scikit-learn-contrib/skope-rules/README.md

 Documentation
 --------------

-You can access the documentation of the project here : http://skope-rules.readthedocs.io/en/latest/
+You can access the documentation of the project `here <http://skope-rules.readthedocs.io/en/latest/>`_